MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

-3. Couplings through the ground can occur between the nearby filtering capacitors (especially at high harmonics).
+3. Couplings through the ground pads can occur between the nearby filtering capacitors (especially at high harmonics).
 This can decrease the effectiveness of the low-pass filtering and can cause higher harmonics that can be observed both conducted and radiated.
  To avoid the possible high harmanic levels, it is recommended to connect the nearby filtering capacitors to ground planes on different sides of the transmission line.

 <p align="center">